clairefinley/clairefinley.github.io/content/authors/admin/_index.md

 ## This website is currently in development!
 Please check back later

-I am a graduate student at The University of Texas at Austin, pursuing my PhD in Astronomy.
-I study accreting exoplanets and circumplanetary disks from an observational perspective.
-As an undergraduate I conducted research through an OSTEM internship at NASA GSFC, studying the chemical composition of comets, and through an REU at NRAO/GBO researching star formation in bright-rimmed clouds.
+I am an incoming third-year graduate student at The University of Texas at Austin, advised by Prof. Brendan Bowler (The University of California, Santa Barbara).
+My research focuses on the synthesis of the accretion and circumplanetary disk properties of wide orbit, young, accreting giant planets.
+Please reach out via email with any quesions!